hslu-ige-laes/lcm/docs/docs/installation/startApp.md

 ---

 ## via "R Portable"
-- Execute `lcm.bat` in the application folder
+- Execute `lcmStartApp.bat` in the application folder
 - A browser will open and show the application
 - To stop the application simply close the browser window